FisherShi/UDACITY_CARND_T1_P5/writeup.md

 1. Extract the features (bin spacial, color hist, HOG) of training data;
 2. Combine and scale the features, then train the data with linear SVM;
 3. Determine area of interest and appropriate window sizes, and then apply slide window;
-4. Search the windowws of each frame, extract the features of all the windows
-5. Predict if the vechile is in the windows using the SVM classifier;
+4. Search the windows of each frame, extract the features of all the windows, then predict if the vechile is in the windows using the SVM classifier;
-6. Use heat map and label to reduce false positive
+5. Use heat map and label to reduce false positive

 The result is the video 'project_output.mp4'